We’re taking responsibility

 Switzerland-wide by the end of 2030

-- With around 7,200 electric vehicles, we operate the largest electric fleet in Switzerland.
-It currently comprises around 6,000 electric three-wheeler delivery vehicles, 580 electric four-wheel delivery vehicles and 630 other electric vehicles.
+- With over 7,000 electric vehicles, we operate the largest electric fleet in Switzerland.
+It currently comprises around 5,950 electric three-wheel delivery vehicles, 960 electric four-wheel delivery vehicles and around 600 other electric vehicles.

-- This enables us to deliver around 41 million parcels and all letters carbon-neutrally every year.
-In Bern and Zurich alone, we use our electric vehicles to deliver to nearly 340,000 households in Switzerland.
+- This enables us to deliver around 55.4 million parcels and 1.5 billion letters with no CO2 emissions every year.
+In Bern, Zurich and Geneva alone, we use our electric vehicles to deliver to nearly 1.5 million households.

 - We operate the e-vehicles exclusively with “naturemade”-certified eco-electricity from Switzerland.

-- In 2009, we started to replace our three-wheelers with electric three-wheelers.
+- In 2009, we started to replace our scooters with electric three-wheelers.
 Since 2017, only electric three-wheelers have been on the road for Swiss Post.

-- By the end of 2024, we will have equipped around 50 additional sites with e-vehicles and e-charging stations in addition to those in the Zurich, Bern, Geneva and Basel metropolitan areas.
+- By the end of 2025, we will have equipped the cities of Bern, Zurich, Geneva, Basel, Biel/Bienne, Lucerne, Lausanne, Lugano and Winterthur with e-vehicles and e-charging stations, as well as the delivery offices in Bern, Zurich and Geneva.
 The remaining delivery sites will follow by 2030.

 How we’re conserving resources

-An electric four-wheeler saves six tonnes of CO2 annually compared to a fossil-fuel vehicle.
+An electric four-wheeler saves six tonnes of CO2 annually compared to a fossil fuel vehicle.
 An electric scooter requires around six times less energy than a petrol scooter.
-The electrification of the fleet currently saves 7,000 tons of CO2 per year, which corresponds to 3,500 round-trip flights by one person between Zurich and New York.
+Thanks to delivery with electric vehicles, we save 2,012 tons of CO2 per year in Zurich, Bern and Geneva, or 252 journeys around the world by car.
 Savings will grow steadily as fossil-fuel vehicles are replaced with electric vehicles.

 Film: Sustainable logistics